JavaScriptKC/workshop/_posts/2013-06-2-data-storage.md

 # Storing Some Data

 Most applications just aren't useful without storing some data.
 Let's use mongodb to save some stuff.
-Oh yeah, you'll need access to an instance of mongodb to proceed with this lab.
+Oh yeah, you will need access to an instance of mongodb to proceed with this lab.

 * [Starting the project](#starting_the_project)
 * [Get everything in place](#get_everything_in_place)